davidblackuk/davidblackuk.github.io/_posts/2015-10-15-Spectrum-development-then-and-now.md

 tags: [ 8bit, spectrum, z80]
 location: London, England
 excerpt: How quick can you develop speccy app using a modern OS
+description: How ZX Spectrum games were developed originally versus now.
 comments: true
 share: true
 ---